 - 2 large eggs, lightly beaten

 - 1/3 to 1/2 cup flour, see recipe notes

 - Freshly ground black pepper

-- 3 to 4 tablespoons vegetable oil
+- 4 to 6 tablespoons vegetable oil

-- Fry until golden brown and the edges of the fritters hold together fairly well when you try to flip them over, about 2 to 3 minutes per side.
-You may need to add more oil to the pan after a batch or two.
+- Fry until golden brown and the edges of the fritters hold together fairly well when you try to flip them over, 2 to 3 minutes per side.
+You may need to add more oil to the pan after a couple of batches.

 - Place finished fritters on several thicknesses of paper towels and gently blot the excess oil.